 Our online data reporting and visualisation tool, Lodeseeker®, is used by individual schools to target areas of improvement and to demonstrate to OFSTED how they are actively monitoring performance and listening to Pupil Voice and is used at County level by the Local Authority and Public Health to address areas of need and to target resources more effectively.

 Lodeseeker® offers many different types of reports, from County overviews to detailed drill-downs and from current behaviours to longitudinal trends.

 The survey takes about 20-30 minutes, is designed to be bright, interesting and easy to understand.
-Survey access is via school-level login which ensures individual pupil anonymity.
+Survey access is via school-level login which means that pupils are not able to be identified by name.
 There are different designs and wordings depending on age and setting (Primary, Secondary, Sixth form and FE colleges, Special schools).

 The Children in Care Survey is designed to find out what children and young people between the ages of 8 and 18 think about their care and issues affecting them, including:

 We have run the Children in Care Survey in Gloucestershire every 2 years since 2011 in our OPS ‘off years’.
 The aim of the survey is to give children in care a voice that is often difficult to find.
 Some of the questions are a subset of the Online Pupil Survey, to allow comparisons with the general population to be made (for example, by selecting responses from the previous years’ OPS) - these comparisons can easily be made using our online reporting and data visualisation tool, Lodeseeker® where different surveys can be selected and/or combined from the survey setup panel.
 It is easy to tailor your reports by using the numerous filters and report types available.

 There are also children in care specific questions relating to placement, relationships with key workers, relationships and activities with carers and effectiveness of support mechanisms.